vityasyyy/penugasan-backend-oti/README.md

 and then u can type ⁠`node index.js` ⁠in your terminal to run the code and then open localhost:3000 in your browser

+Note: Please be sure to install mongoDB on your machine, the installation tutorial can be found in <a href="https://www.mongodb.com/docs/manual/installation/">here</a>

 ## Register and Login